OceanDataTools/sealog-server/README.md

  - Simple exporting of all or a filtered list of events merged with ancilary data
  - Defining event templates for quick event submission
  - role-based authentication using Java Web Tokens (JWT)

+## Contribute
+My intention with sealog-server was to create a production quality eventlogging framework for any one to use... but I don't need to do this alone.
+Any and all help is appreciated.
+This include helping with the server code, fleshing out the documantation, creating some code examples, identifying bugs and making logical feature requests.
+Please contact me at oceandatarat at gmail dot com if you want in on the action.

+I've also setup a Slack channel for sealog, please contact me at oceandatarat at gmail dot com if you would like to join the channel.

 ## API Documentation